gbmhunter/blog/content/electronics/communication-protocols/can-protocol/index.md

 A alternative communications protocol used in similar applications is the LIN protocol.

 ## Physical Layer

+### Voltages

+The CAN bus transmits 1 and 0's across a differential pair of wires.
+A recessive logic 1 is when the driver is not "driving" the bus, and therefore there should be almost no voltage differential across `CAN_H` and `CAN_L`.
+A dominant logic 0 bit is when the transmitting node drives `CAN_H` high and `CAN_L` low.

 ### Bit Rate And Transmission Distances